digital-asset/daml/ledger-service/http-json-perf/README.md

 # Instructions

-The following instruction are for Linux but should also work on macOs.
+The following instructions tested on Linux but should also work on macOs.

 ## 1. Install Gatling (open-source load testing solution)
 - the website: https://gatling.io/open-source